ManasesLovera/Tagshelf_Interview_Test/README.md

 ### Convert RGB to HSV and HSV to RGB using typescript

 For running this code you must have node install, I'm using v20.10.0 <br>
-I used typescript for this problem, if you want to executed with an example, first do `npm install`, and then `npm run one`. <br>
+I used typescript for this problem, if you want to executed with an example, first do `npm install`, and then `npm run rgb_hsv`. <br>
 I also used python then because the problem said I should've not use any conditionals, didn't find a way to do it without them using typescript.
 To compile the python program you must use `py <filename>` or just click on the button in vscode, must have python 3 installed.

 ### Return value with coordenates using C++